camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 **Method 1: Upgrade the database schema to work with PostgreSQL v15**

-The easiest way to upgrade major versions of postgresql is to start a port-forward, and then run pg_dump / pg_restore.
+The easiest way to upgrade major versions of postgresql is to start a port-forward, and then run `pg_dump` or `pg_restore`.
 The postgresql client versions are fairly flexible with different server versions, but for best results, we recommend using the newest client version.

-1. In one terminal, start a port-forward against the postgresql service
+1. In one terminal, start a `port-forward` against the postgresql service:

 ```bash
 kubectl port-forward svc/<RELEASE_NAME>-postgresql 5432
 ```

-Follow the rest of the steps in a different terminal
+Follow the rest of these steps in a different terminal.

-2. Then get the 'postgres' users password from the postgresql service:
+2. Get the 'postgres' users password from the postgresql service:

 ```bash
 kubectl exec -it statefulset/<RELEASE_NAME>-postgresql -- env | grep "POSTGRES_POSTGRES_PASSWORD="
 ```

-3. Scale identity down
+3. Scale identity down using the following command:

 ```bash
 kubectl scale --replicas=0 deployment <RELEASE_NAME>-identity
 ```

-4. Perform the database dump
+4. Perform the database dump:

 ```bash
 pg_dumpall -U postgres -h localhost -p 5432 | tee dump.psql
 Password: <enter password from previous command without POSTGRES_POSTGRES_PASSWORD=>
 ```

-pg_dumpall may ask multiple times for the same password

-The database will be dumped into dump.psql
+`pg_dumpall` may ask multiple times for the same password.
+The database will be dumped into `dump.psql`.

-5. Scale database down
+5. Scale database down using the following command:

 ```bash
 kubectl scale --replicas=0 statefulset <RELEASE_NAME>-postgresql
 ```

-6. Delete the pvc for the postgresql instance
+6. Delete the PVC for the postgresql instance using the following command:

 ```bash
 kubectl delete pvc data-<RELEASE_NAME>-postgresql-0
 ```

-7. Update the postgresql version
+7. Update the postgresql version using the following command:

 ```bash
 kubectl set image statefulset/<RELEASE_NAME>-postgresql postgresql=docker.io/bitnami/postgresql:15.3.0
 ```

-8. Scale the services back up
+8. Scale the services back up using the following command:

 ```bash
 kubectl scale --replicas=1 statefulset <RELEASE_NAME>-postgresql
 ```

-9. Restore the database dump
+9. Restore the database dump using the following command:

 ```bash
 psql -U postgres -h localhost -p 5432 -f dump.psql
 ```

-10. Scale up identity
+10. Scale up identity using the following command:

 ```bash
 kubectl scale --replicas=1 deployment <RELEASE_NAME>-identity
 ```

-11. Continue with the helm upgrade
+11. Continue with the Helm upgrade using the following command:

 ```bash
 helm upgrade <RELEASE_NAME>